The particle paths of hyperbolic conservation laws: A selection principle for conservation laws

 that is, the entropy solution and the traveling wave solution.
 For $c = 0$ one can check that both solutions have unique particle paths solving \eqref{eq:flow} with a right-hand side given by $\frac{1}{2}u$ and $\frac{1}{2}\tilde{u}$.
-However, with $c = 2$ there are infinitely many solutions for $\frac{1}{2}(\tilde{u} + 2)$ starting at $x = 0$: A particle may follow the nonentropic shock and, at any time $t \geq 0$, branch off to either side (see the top-right picture in Figure~\ref{fig:selection}).
-On the other hand, the right-hand side $\frac{1}{2}(u + 2)$ still generates a unique flow of particle paths.
+However, with $c = 2$ there are infinitely many solutions for $\frac{1}{2}(\tilde{u} + 2)$ starting at $x = 0$: A particle may follow the nonentropic shock and, at any time $t \geq 0$, branch off to either side (rightmost picture in Fig.~\ref{fig:selection_non-entropic}).
+On the other hand, the right-hand side $\frac{1}{2}(u + 2)$ still generates a unique flow of particle paths (Fig.~\ref{fig:selection_entropic}).
 In other words, the paths are well-defined except when $c$ intersects the nonentropic shock.

 \end{example}